nspin/nspin.github.io/articles/blindfolded-cubing.md

----
-id: blindfolded-cubing
-title: How to Solve Rubik's Cube Blindfolded
-description: An explanation for anyone who likes math.
-date: 2018-02-06
----

 `IN PROGRESS`

 In the meantime, check out this video in which a younger version of me solves a 4x4x4 cube blindfolded: